-2.0 Draft Vision and Objectives
+3.0 Draft Vision and Objectives

-- 2.1 The Draft Vision and Objectives for the NDP have been prepared by the Steering Group.
-The Vision sets out how the parish should look in the future and the Objectives will provide the framework for preparing the NDP planning policies and proposals to achieve that. - 2.2 The responses to the Issues and Options consultation showed that nearly 94% of respondents (61) supported the Draft Vision and Objectives.
-There were a number of detailed comments and these have resulted in several minor changes, see the document 'Community Comments' that can be found on the website.
+- 3.1 The Draft Vision and Objectives for the NDP have been prepared by the Steering Group, taking into account comments made during the consultations.
+The Vision sets out how the Parish should look in the future and the Objectives provide the framework for preparing the NDP planning policies and proposals to achieve the Vision. - 3.2 The responses to the Issues and Options consultation showed that nearly 94% of respondents (61) supported the Draft Vision and Objectives.
+The Steering Group reviewed them again in the light of the comments and this resulted in several minor changes.